 Schedule your tour as far in advance as possible.
 Share with the students your tour objectives and expectations.
 Select at least one pre-visit activity that is suited to your students.
 Brainstorm with your students questions they wish to have answered on the tour.
 Determine (tentatively) at least one post-visit activity.
 Confirm your transportation arrangements.
 Make lunch arrangements if necessary.
 Do you need boxes or coolers to transport lunches to the Museum?
 Collect fees and have a single check prepared payable to Old Cowtown Museum .
 Review behavior expectations with students.
 Encourage students to wear 1870s clothing.
 Create and distribute name tags.
 Collect signed permission slips if necessary.
-Download, prepare and gather tour booklets and pencils to bring with you on the day of your visit Chaperones Be sure you have a minimum of 1 chaperone for every 10 students.
+Prepare and gather together spelling list and arithmetic problems, lined paper, and pencils to bring with you on the day of your visit.
+Chaperones Be sure you have a minimum of 1 chaperone for every 10 students.
 Inform chaperones about the tour and their expected participation.
 Provide a map and educational background material.
 Provide with strategies for dealing with unacceptable behavior.
 Provide a copy of "Your Role as a Chaperone" and "We Need Your Help."
 Inform chaperones of time schedule (departure and arrival back at school)